Prosecutors: 2 Buffalo police officers charged with assault

 BUFFALO, N.Y.
 (AP) — Two Buffalo police officers were charged with assault Saturday, prosecutors said, after a video showed them shoving a protester in recent demonstrations over the death of George Floyd in Minnesota.

-Both pleaded not guilty to second-degree assault.
+Both officers, identified as Robert McCabe and Aaron Torgalski, pleaded not guilty to second-degree assault.
 They were released without bail.

 The officers had been suspended without pay Friday after a TV crew captured the confrontation the night before near the end of protests.